prabhutejamalli/my-public-app/README.md

 # my-public-app
 This is the Public App
-what every you need projectg information you will find here. be free to explore this file.
+what ever you need projectg information you will find here. be free to explore this file.